pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server [COMMAND-OPTIONS] COMMAND [ARGS]...

-      Command Group for WBEM server operations.
+      Command group for WBEM servers.

-      The server command-group defines commands to inspect and manage core components of the server including namespaces, the interop namespace, profiles, and access to profile central instances.
+      This command group defines commands to inspect and manage core components of a WBEM server including server attributes, namespaces, the Interop namespace, management profiles, and access to profile central instances.

-      In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the command.
-These are NOT retained after the command is executed.
+      In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the 'server' keyword.

     Options:
       -h, --help  Show this message and exit.

     Commands:
-      brand             Display information on the WBEM server. connection        Display connection info used by this server. get-centralinsts  Display central instances in the WBEM server. info              Display general information on the server. interop           Display the server interop namespace name. namespaces        Display the namespaces in the WBEM server. profiles          Display registered profiles from the WBEM server.
+      brand             Display the brand of the server. connection        Display connection info used by this server. get-centralinsts  Get central instances of mgmt profiles on the server. info              Display information about the server.
+      interop           Display the Interop namespace of the server. namespaces        Display the namespaces of the server. profiles          Display management profiles advertized by the server.

 .. _`pywbemcli server brand --help`: